Get the best out of your careerday!

 There might not be a lot you can contribute with right now, but reaching out to people and asking them about their job because you are interested is not “embarrassing” or “weird”.
 It’s actually really flattering, and most people would love to help out a student.

 Identify your skills.
 Make a short and precise list of your skills.
-Maybe you’ve learned a lot about teamwork from writing projects with your classmates?
-Or maybe you’re a natural writing articles/ essays or big projects?
+Maybe you’ve learned a lot about teamwork from writing projects with your classmates.
+Or maybe you’re a natural at writing articles/ essays or big projects?
 Use your network and see what skills others have on their profiles.
-Try to gain knowledge at certain skills people you look up to have on their profiles.
+Try to gain knowledge of certain skills people you look up to have on their profiles.
 This can help you a great deal at interviews for example.

 Make a job agent.
 Search for a student position that you could find interesting, and make sure to get notified when new jobs are posted!